 Age changes natural conception odds and timelines.
-For your numbers, use the Fertility Calculator by Age first—then come back to this guide to understand what drives them and what to do next.
+You can use the Fertility Calculator by Age to see a per cycle estimate, then come back to this guide to understand what drives those numbers and what to do next.

 How age impacts fertility